cap-js/docs/java/plugin_concept.md

 Especially when working with larger projects that may consists of many individual CAP Java applications or when building platform services that need to be integrated with CAP applications there is the requirement to extend CAP Java with custom, yet reusable code.
 In the following sections the different extension points and mechanisms will be explained.

+## Sharing reuasable CDS models via Maven artifacts

-Prior to the CAP Java 2.2 release CDS definitions had to be shared as node.js modules also for Java projects.
+Prior to the CAP Java 2.2 release CDS definitions had to be shared as node.js modules, also for Java projects.

 Starting with the 2.2 release CDS models, CSV import data and i18n files can now be shared through Maven dependencies in addition to npm packages.
 This means you can now provide CDS models, CSV files, i18n files and Java code (for example, event handlers) in a single Maven dependency.